Director at Conscious Presence

 Since Andrew became CEO, IRESS has expanded organically and made several local and international acquisitions and now has 1,800 people designing, developing and delivering software solutions for the financial services industry in Australia, New Zealand, Canada, Singapore, South Africa and the UK.

 The company’s achievements demonstrate Andrew’s entrepreneurial drive, perseverance and ability to execute successfully in a rapidly changing and uncertain business environment.

-This year Andrew was a finalist in EY Australia's Entrepreneur of the Year.
+Andrew was a finalist in EY Australia's Entrepreneur of the Year 2017 awards.